bboxy/bitfire/readme.txt

 Functions via macros
 --------------------

 The link_* functions represent the same functins as above, but they include a jmp-target that is jumped to after loading.
 Why?
-The advantage of this is, that any code in the memory can be overwritten, except the resident part of the loader dunring the loading-operation, and after laoding the code can be entered by the given address:
+The advantage of this is, that any code in the memory can be overwritten, except the resident part of the loader during the loading-operation, and after loading the code can be entered by the given address:

 link_load_next_raw_jmp .addr
 link_load_next_comp_jmp .addr